 We scoured the stands to see what’ll be hitting your local bike shop in the coming months, and found a healthy range to choose from.
-Our highlights include Cannondale’s concept Stealth bike, as well as flat bar bikes from Focus, Raleigh, Fuji and Scott.
+Our highlights include Cannondale’s concept Stealth bike, as well as flat bar bikes from Focus,

 If you haven’t seen our short video on the folding bikes at the Show, have a look on last week’s video of the week.

 This is Cannondale’s concept Stealth bike, which won’t make it into production but is interesting nonetheless.
 Inspired by stealth fighter jets and the Lamborghini Reventón super car, the design bods at Cannondale came up with the Stealth after they saw a lack of innovation in the urban bike market.